Plants for chalky soil with white & blue flowers

 The planting plan

-This white and blue planting design, provides a range of plants that once established will thrive in chalky or limey soil, while still providing a variety of interest throughout the year.
-A simple planting plan helps create depth, interest and good coverage in a border.
+This white and blue planting design provides a range of plants that, once established, will thrive in chalky or limey soil to provide a variety of interest throughout the year.
+A simple planting plan helps to create depth, interest and good coverage in a border.

 Choosing plants for chalky soil

 These plants have been selected because their preferred growing condition is alkaline soil.
-By using plants that are naturally adapted to these conditions, we can reduce the potential problems that are more likely with plants which are less well suited.
+By using plants that are naturally adapted to these conditions, we can enjoy healthier plants and lower inputs compared with trying to grow plants that are less well suited.

 Viburnum x burkwoodii ‘Mohawk’